-A Neapolitan Flip Coffee Maker is a very old-fashioned drip-coffee maker to make very strong coffee.
-It is actually a French design that has been taken to heart by Italians -- particularly people in Naples.
-It's the coffee pot that you see in classic Italian movies, such as "Roma, città aperta" by Roberto Rossellini.
+A Neapolitan flip coffee maker is a drip-coffee maker to make very strong coffee.
+It is actually a French design that has been taken to heart by Italians — particularly people in Naples.
+It’s the coffee pot that you see in classic Italian movies, such as “Roma, città aperta” by Roberto Rossellini.

 You fill the bottom section with water, and place the cylinder in.
 The recessed compartment should end up just above the water.
 You next fill this compartment with coffee without packing the coffee down, and screw the lid on.
 Leaving the remaining pot empty, you place it upside down on top.
 You put the assembled coffee pot on a stove burner, and bring it to almost a boil.

 The coffee pot is ready to flip when it begins to fuss.
-There's a tiny hole near the top of the bottom pot.
-When a few drops of water start to seep out of this, you are ready to flip the pot.
+There’s a tiny hole near the top of the bottom pot.
+When a few drops of water start to seep out of this, the pot is ready to be flipped.

 Flipping it puts the boiling water on top.
-The water runs down through the compartment in the middle with the ground coffee in it, and flows into the part which had previously been the top.
-It's simply gravity driven: the weight of the water pulls it down through the coffee (which is why you musn't pack it tightly.)
+The water now runs down through the compartment in the middle with the ground coffee in it, and flows into the part which had previously been the top.
+It’s simply gravity driven: the weight of the water pulls it down through the coffee (which is why you mustn’t pack the coffee too tightly.)

 This bottom section is the section that has a spout on it, making it look vaguely like a watering can.
 That’s how you pour the finished coffee out.

-Most also include another lid -- after all the coffee is brewed, you can remove the top pot, and put the lid in its place.
+Most pots also include a lid — after all the coffee is brewed, you can remove the top pot, and put the lid in its place.

 The pots are made in copper, stainless steel or aluminum.
 The classic and most common is aluminum.
 They come in different sizes.
-Cup capacity estimates for these pots are given in 1 1/2 oz (45 ml) sizes -- espresso size cups.
+Cup capacity estimates for these pots are given in 45 ml (1 ½ oz) sizes — espresso size cups.

-Coffee in them, especially the aluminum ones, gets tepid very quickly, so you may be best to have two or three of the pots of different sizes, choosing the right size for the occasion, and serve it all at once.
+Coffee in these pots, especially the aluminum ones, gets tepid very quickly, so you may be best to have two or three of the pots of different sizes, choosing the right size for the occasion, and serve it all at once.

-In Naples, it's also traditional to have a small glass of water first before drinking coffee, to clean your mouth so that you'll be able to enjoy the flavour of the coffee better.
+In Naples, it is also traditional to have a small glass of water first before drinking coffee, to clean your mouth so that you’ll be able to enjoy the flavour of the coffee better.

 Coffee made in these pots is usually served black.

-These coffeepots require a stove to use them on, so they are generally no good for an office.
+These coffeepots require a stove to use them on, so they are not generally good for an office.